 The inside pages.
 Shows included "Love and Hisses," "Rosalie" and "Tovarich."

-Closing: It ran until 1955 with a Mr. Stanley Steck operating it.
+The Adams was operated until 1955 by Stanley B. Steck.
 He may have been running it since as early as 1928.
 Joe Vogel found an item in the February 26, 1955 issue of Boxoffice that noted Steck was closing the theatre.

 Status: There have been additions and remodels but the theatre building is still there.
 It's been used by various retail and wholesale tenants.
 Since around 2012 it's been an antique firm called Jan's & Company.